-- Outage Management System (OMS).
+- 1. Outage Management System (OMS).
 The OMS system receives trouble calls/reports from customers and sorts them into predicted cases.
 Trouble calls are received by Customer Services Representatives (CSR), the Integrated Voice Response unit (IVR) or the Twenty-first Century call overflow system (TFCC).
 From these calls, trouble orders are created and these are then sent to the OMS database for analysis.
 Trouble orders can also be created by customers using our web or mobile web trouble reporting systems, or by means of the Central Hudson Smartphone app. - 2.
 Trouble Call Comments Customer comments can sometimes be helpful in pinpointing damage locations.
-CSRs are trained to enter any information provided by customers about possible outage causes into the trouble order comments. - SCADA System Operations receives SCADA information for both transmission and distribution breaker trips and lockouts.
-This information is available to dispatchers via a view-only SCADA monitor in the Dispatch Operations Center.
-A direct link for SCADA data into the OMS system is currently being developed.
+CSRs are trained to enter any information provided by customers about possible outage causes into the trouble order comments. - 3.
+SCADA The Energy Management System (EMS) receives SCADA information for both transmission and distribution breaker trips and lockouts.
+Any distribution circuit lockouts are then communicated automatically with OMS by means of a SCADA/OMS interface.
+Lockout events will create confirmed outages in OMS.
+Breakers with dial-up RTRs are not included in this interface, and therefore System Operations will any events on these breakers to Dispatch Ops by phone or in person.